nasa/cumulus-docs/docs/deployment.md

 						# [ECS Instances type](https://aws.amazon.com/ec2/instance-types/)
              desiredInstances: 0		# More than 0 instances will be needed for ECS to function 0 was
 						# chosen for inexpensive deployment
-             availabilityZone: 'us-east-1f'     # us-east-1f is an example AZ.
+             availabilityZone: <avail-zone>     # 'us-east-1f' is an example AZ.
 Use the AZ which matches the AZ of the
 						# subnet specifed in the vpc section